 - Has permission to take the course(s) for credit (if the student

 Can I use financial aid to pay for my studies at the

-available, provided that certain requirements are met.
-In this
+provided that certain requirements are met.
+In this regard, St.

-regard, St. John’s students and students from other law schools
+John’s students and students from other law schools intending to

-intending to apply for financial aid are encouraged to contact
+apply for financial aid are encouraged to contact their financial

-their financial aid office inquire about financing opportunities
+aid office inquire about financing opportunities for summer

-For more information on St. John’s School of Law’s Paris Summer
+For more information on St. John’s School of Law’s Rome Summer